YounesKhamouna/YounesKhamouna.github.io/_posts/2024-01-05-Covid19database.md

 ## Database Overview
 The Covid19World database contains several crucial tables for understanding the global impact of Covid-19, including CovidDeaths, CovidConfirmedCases, CovidVaccination, and CovidOthers.
-Each table serves a unique role in providing comprehensive data on deaths, confirmed cases, vaccination figures, and other related metrics.
+The SQL queries cover a range of operations, including data exploration, data cleaning, complex queries, view creation, and temporary table manipulation, reflecting the coder's ability to handle extensive and intricate database tasks effectively.

 ## Data Exploration
-The sp_help stored procedure revealed the schema of four tables: CovidDeaths, Covidvaccination, CovidOthers, and CovidConfirmedCases.
-Each table likely holds information on a different aspect of Covid-19 data.
+The exploration phase utilized the sp_help stored procedure to describe the structure of the tables: CovidDeaths, CovidVaccination, CovidOthers, CovidConfirmedCases, and CovidHospitalICU.
+These tables include key information about COVID-19's impact across different global locations and dates, which were ordered by location and date to organize the data chronologically and geographically.
 <pre>
 <code>
 - - Continues to select the Covid19World database for operations.